 The symbol of Kagoshima, in the south of Kyushu, is definitely the volcanic island of Sakurajima, that's attached to the mainland by a simple strip of land.
 Actually, the volcano was once an island, and the land is indeed the result of an eruption in the early 1900's.
 Even now the main way to get to the volcano is by ferry.
 It is still very active, often coughing out puffs of ashes and volcanic dust that can linger around for several days.
 Tremors in the ground and small eruptions are common there, but excursion to the island and hiking to the various observation points are possible (up to 2km from the crater), provided that safety is ensured first.
 Always double check with local authorities and read notice boards or advisory notes before going.

-9. Huis ten Bosch, the Dutch-themed Village
+9. Visit 'Europe' at Huis ten Bosch, the Dutch-themed Village

 Say you are in Sasebo city, near Nagasaki, but have had enough of the Japanese temples or food.
 You are in luck, because Sasebo is home to a theme park that will immediately transport you to Europe.
 The park is made to look like the Netherlands, with canals like in Amsterdam, windmills and tulip fields, squares with cafes, and other reproductions of various symbolic buildings and places from Holland.
 The theme park is located by the seaside, occupying a large part of Omura Bay.
-This means that other than touring the "city" canals, visitors can tour also the bay (or reach Nagasaki Airport directly from there).
+This means that other than touring the "city" canals, visitors can also tour the bay (or reach Nagasaki Airport directly from there).
 There are hotels right outside of the park, for those who want to stay overnight, and all restaurants serve European food.
 The park could be a perfect place for families with small children.

-10. Visit The Atomic Bomb Museum in Nagasaki.
+10. Visit the Atomic Bomb Museum in Nagasaki

 The city of Nagasaki is known for the horrific destruction of the atomic bomb drop on August 9, 1945, but it has recovered and is now a beautiful and lively city.
 Still, it is important not to forget about the terrible history of Nagasaki.
 The museum develops over three floors, two of which are underground.
 The exhibition–relative to the atomic bombing–takes visitors from the pre-bombing state of the city through the devastation caused by the war and then a last section aims at making people reflect on the future.
 Photographs, videos and remains of buildings and items are displayed across the rooms.
 If visiting the museum is too much for you, you can head to the nearby peace park where the green and the nice sculptures will help to lift you up.